maciekgajewski/cpped/doc/Diary.md

 ## 20-12-2015

 YouCompleteMe proven to be a great source of insipirartion.
 Why very little (if any) of the actual code is re-usable for me, it provides great examples on how to deal with liblcang quirks.
 Most importantly, it valdiates libclang as the tool to use for C++ parsing.

+## 23-12-2015

+I decided loggign is the easiest way to see what going on in the backend process.
+I was contemplating some UI feature, but not now, not now.
+I was trying to use Boost.Logging, but it turned out to be such a pint in the ass: unpleasent to use, unpleasant to build.